About Missouri DECA

 Missouri DECA's services are an integral part of instruction that motivates students to increase their leadership and creative abilities, reinforce competencies developed in the curriculum and encourage a healthy competitive spirit.
 One of the most visible components of the student organization is the competitive events program.
 Students may participate in individual series events, marketing research projects, chapter team projects, leadership academies, and entrepreneurship projects.

 Competition is organized so members initially compete at the district level.
-More than 5,000 DECA members participated in the 12 district competitive events conferences in 2011.
+Last year, more than 6,000 DECA members participated in the 12 district competitive events conferences in 2013.
 Approximately 600 representatives of business and industry served as judges and determined which students qualified to represent their district at the State Career Development Conference in March.
-More than 1,600 students and advisors participated in the three-day state conference that featured dynamic general sessions, leadership seminars, entertainment, a rigorous competitive events program, and an exciting awards session.
-Sixteen Missouri DECA students earned "Top 10" honors at the 2011 International Career Development Conference in Orlando, Florida.
+More than 1,700 students and advisors participated in the three-day state conference that featured dynamic general sessions, leadership seminars, entertainment, a rigorous competitive events program, and an exciting awards session.
+In addition, Missouri DECA students consistenly earn "Top 10" honors at the International Career Development Conference held each Spring.

 Missouri DECA History